Romblon Island is one of the most up-and-coming destinations in the Philippines and the many epic tourist spots in Romblon will prove exactly that!

 Is this place even real?

-There are a few lighthouses dotted around the coastlines of Romblon Island but there is one in particular that I recommend adding to your list of what to in Romblon!
+There are a few lighthouses dotted around the coastlines but there is one in particular that I recommend checking out.

-The Lighthouse Viewpoint that I am talking about can be found on the easternmost tip of Romblon Island along Lamao – Calabogo – Sablayan Road.
+The Lighthouse Viewpoint that I am talking about can be found on the easternmost tip of the island along Lamao – Calabogo – Sablayan Road.
 As you are driving along the coastal road it’s hard to miss this tall white lighthouse on the side of the road.

 From the jump-off point, you can traverse across the hillside to a rocky outcrop that sits out past the cliffs.
 This is the viewpoint that you want to get to that offers extensive views of Romblon’s east coast and the nearby Alfonso Island.